4.3 Early Help Assessment Framework in Knowsley

 At this level, Practitioners should be able to provide assistance, advice and information.
 It should also be possible to offer specialist support and involve other agencies as appropriate.
 However if the support provided does not meet the needs of the child/young person and further intervention from other agencies is required, then the family support /EHAF model should be followed.

-If the Practitioner decides that an EHAF is required then he/she should take the following steps:
+If the Practitioner decides that an EHAF is required then they should take the following steps:

 Step 1 – In order to find out who else may be working with a child, young person or family, the Practitioner should do a background information search on the Early Help Module (expected Summer 2016).
 As an interim measure, the Practitioner may contact the Early Help Team who will conduct a search on EHM.
 (Tel no 0151 443 4092/4707).